-In the course of the programme, and in addition to discipline-specific competences, the student will further acquire profession-specific competences within project work and management, resources, communication and scientific methodology.
-In Part 2.3 this is described in more detail.
+In the course of the programme, and in addition to discipline-specific competences, the student will further acquire profession-specific competences within project work and management, resources, communication, and scientific methodology.
+See Part 2.3 for more details.

 1.2 An overview of the educational framework